You are here

-Author Linda LeGarde Grover was named the recipient of the 2011 Janet Heidinger Kafka Prize for her debut short story collection "The Dance Boots."
+Author Linda LeGarde Grover was named the recipient of the Janet Heidinger Kafka Prize in 2011 for her debut short story collection "The Dance Boots."
 The Janet Heidinger Kafka award recognizes an American woman writer whose book-length work has been published in the previous year.
 Previous winners include Anne Tyler, Ann Patchett, Ursula K. Le Guin, and Toni Morrison, all of whom won the award before becoming famous for their creative work.
 "The Dance Boots" received the 2009 Flannery O'Connor Award and was published by the University of Georgia Press.
 Dr. Grover's manuscript "The Road Back to Sweetgrass" received the 2008 Native Writers Circle of the Americas First Book Award, and a collection of her poetry "The.Indian.At.Indian.School" was the 2009 Native Writers Series selection for publication by the University of Arkansas at Little Rock Sequoyah Research Center.
 For more information check out these articles:

 University of Georgia Press: Announcing the winners of the 2009 Flannery O'Connor Short Fiction Award